MrT3313/Algo-Prep/random/DLL_construction/problem.md

-Write a DoublyLinkedList class that has a head and a tail, both of which point to either a linked list Node or None / null. the class should support:
+Write a DoublyLinkedList (DLL) class that has a head and a tail, both of which point to either a linked list Node or None / null. the class should support:

 - setting the head and tail of the linked list
 - inserting nodes before and after other nodes as well as at given positions